PeerHerholz/Python_for_Psychologists_Winter2021/_sources/introduction/introduction_2.md

 In the following you'll find the `objectives` and `materials` for each of the topics we'll discuss during this session.

 ### You & your computer
+How do you interact with your computer?
+In general, you as a user provide some `input` that contains a `task` that your `computer` should perform in order to obtain a desired `outcome`.
+However, there are different ways you can approach this, each with advantages and disadvantages.
+More precisely this refers to the distinction between `GUI`s and `CLI`s.
+Within this part of the session we'll discuss both a bit and also talk about different options to utilize `programming languages`.

 #### Objectives 📍